MuhammedBeraKoc/react-event-dispatcher/README.md

 ## Motivation and Architecture
 ### Motivation
-I have been working on quite a lot in React lately.
-And one of the proplems I had encountered a lot is event propagation between miscellaneous components.
-At some point it had been so cumbersome that I have left some of the projects that I have been dedicated for.
+I have been working on React quite lately.
+And one of the problems I had encountered a lot is event propagation between miscellaneous components.
+At some point it had been so cumbersome that I had to left some of the projects that I have been dedicated for.
 So I wrote this minimal yet efficient library for React.

 ### Architecture
 In its core the library uses a singleton Proxy pattern to achieve most of its work.
 The basic mechanism of library is given below: